Curriculum and Registration

 The newest version of the curriculum is available online.
 There are a few time and schedule changes noted under updates.
 Audition information for language, music, drama, and dance can be found online.

-For those of you who wish to add or drop classes, you may do so starting September 2 during the afternoon advising and registration period in faculty offices from 2:00 to 4:00 pm; the relevant forms will be available in the Dean’s Office the morning of September 2.
+For those of you who wish to add or drop classes, you may do so starting September 1 during the afternoon advising and registration period in faculty offices from 2:00 to 4:00 pm; the relevant forms will be available in the Dean’s Office the morning of September 1.
 If you were placed on a waitlist for a class, please contact the instructor to inquire as to the status of the waitlist.
-You may add courses through September 13, and drop courses through September 18.
-September 18 is also the last day you may request a letter grade for one or more of your courses.
+You may add courses through September 12, and drop courses through September 17.
+September 17 is also the last day you may request a letter grade for one or more of your courses.

 Course Materials and Bookstore

-Faculty Comings and Goings: 2013–2014
+Faculty Comings and Goings: 2014–2015

-- Spring 2014 | Going on sabbatical or leave: Kitty Brazelton, Kate Dollenmayer, Marguerite Feitlowitz, Jon Isherwood, Kirk Jackson, Dana Reitz, Tim Schroeder, Rotimi Suberu.
+- Returning from sabbatical or leave: Kitty Brazelton, Valerie Imbruce, Jon Isherwood, Dana Reitz, Tim Schroeder.

 Grants and Fellowships

-- Fulbright U.S. Student Program: The deadline for applications is September 16, 10:00 am.
+- Fulbright U.S. Student Program: The deadline for applications is September 6, 10:00 am.
 Please see Assistant Director for Academic Services Noelle Everett Murphy with any questions.

-- Students studying abroad Fall 2013: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
+- Students studying abroad Fall 2014: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
 Please continue to check your Bennington email address for updates from the College.

 Once the term begins, look for more updates and information in the Dean’s Office Academic Minute.